freeCodeCamp/guide/src/pages/articles/math/convert-percents-to-fractions/index.md

 ---
-title: Convert Percents To Fractions
+title: Convert Percents to Fractions
 ---
-## Convert Percents To Fractions
+## Convert Percents to Fractions

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/convert-percents-to-fractions/index.md).